 Navigate to the Tags page in GTM and click New.
 Select the Tag Type ‘Google Analytics: Universal Analytics’ and set the Track Type to ‘Event’.

-You can now add the DLVs you created in their relevant slots, eventCategory to Event Category and so forth.
+You can now add the DLVs you created in their relevant slots.

-Make sure you add Google Analytics Settings to the tag.
+Make sure you pair the Google Analytics Config to the relevant tag.

 Now that the tag is set up, you can select a trigger that will fire it.
 Click on the Triggering section and select the Custom Event you created.